Meraj-coding21/Netflix-DataAnalysis-Visualization/README.md

 # Netflix Dataset Analysis & Visualization 📺📊

 This project explores and visualizes the Netflix Titles Dataset using **Pandas** and **Matplotlib** in a Jupyter Notebook.
-It includes data cleaning, missing value treatment, and various visualizations to uncover trends and insights about Netflix's global content.
+It includes data cleaning, missing value handling, and a variety of insightful visualizations to uncover trends in Netflix content.

 ---

 ## 🔍 Features

-- Handling missing values and inconsistent entries
+- Missing value treatment and data cleaning
+- Extracted and standardized date and duration fields
 - Visualizations:
-  - Line plot of titles added each year
+  - Titles added per year
   - Heatmap of missing data
-  - Pie chart of content types
-  - Histogram of movie durations
-  - Line plot of rating trends by year
-- Duration extraction and transformation
-- Cleaned and structured dataset for analysis
+  - Content type proportions
+  - Movie duration distribution
+  - Ratings trend over the years
+  - Most popular genres

 ---